SiliconLabs/wifi_combo_applications/iot-pa-wifi-threadx_demo_with_efr32mg21/readme.md

 ## Running the RS9116 Application
-After making any custom configuration changes required, build, download and run the application as described in the [EFx32 Getting Started](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-efx32/) or [STM32 Getting Started](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-efx32/).
+After making any custom configuration changes required, build, download and run the application as described in the [EFR32 Getting Started](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-efx32/)

 ## UDP Tx Throughput